 I knew what I was doing was wrong.
 But that wasn’t what scared me.

-One afternoon at a staff lunch, an athletic looking fiery-haired guy plonked himself down on the seat beside me as I rearranged the salad on my plate in an attempt to look like I was eating it.
+One afternoon in the staff break room, an athletic looking, guy with shoulder length red hair tied back into a messy ponytail plonked himself down on the seat beside me as I rearranged the salad on my plate in an attempt to look like I was eating it.

 “I’ve seen you running,” he said, interrupting my lettuce leaf twirling.

 “You have?”
-I said, surprised anyone would notice me at all.
+I replied, surprised anyone would notice me at all.

 “Of course!
-You look like you’re in great shape!” he laughed.
+You look like you’re in great shape!” he smiled back.